juanmc2005/diart/README.md

 ## WebSockets

-Diart is also compatible with the WebSocket protocol to serve your pipeline on the web.
+Diart is also compatible with the WebSocket protocol to serve pipelines on the web.

-In the following example we build a minimal server for a client to send audio and receive a prediction in RTTM format:
+In the following example we build a minimal server that receives audio chunks and sends back predictions in RTTM format:

 ```python
 from diart.pipelines import OnlineSpeakerDiarization